- Explore:

 Board initiates development of Draft Addendum II in response to the 2024 Red Drum Benchmark Stock Assessment and Peer Review Report.
 Draft Addendum will consider changes to the management programs for the southern (South Carolina through the east coast of Florida) and northern (New Jersey through North Carolina) stocks of red drum.

-Plan Development Team meet to begin development of Draft Addendum II.
+Plan Development Team met to develop Draft Addendum II.

 Next Steps